charbugs/donkey-lisp/README.md

 (print) ; prints nothing and returns `none`
 ```

-Because `print` returns its first argument you can wrap it around any expression to inspect the resulting value.
+Because `print` returns its first argument you can wrap it around any expression to inspect the resulting value:

 ```clojure
 (map